stefangabos/Zebra_Datepicker/README.md

 <!-- replacing "min" with "src" will serve you the non-compressed version -->
 ```

+> Zebra Datepicker is also available on [cdnjs](https://cdnjs.com/libraries/Zebra_datepicker), one of the most famous free and public web front-end CDN services

 Now, within the DOM-ready event, attach the Zebra Datepicker plugin to a `<input type="text">` control

 ```javascript